Removal of footwear indoors: Western Europe

-In the Netherlands it is a little uncommon to take off your shoes at home.
+In the Netherlands, it is a little uncommon to take off shoes at home.
 Visitors are not usually expected to take off their shoes when entering a home.
 However, in some cases a host may ask people entering the home to take off their shoes.
-Like in the UK, it is uncommon to walk around barefoot.
+It is uncommon to walk around barefoot.

+In Scotland of the United Kingdom, older people usually wear shoes indoors, but young people are becoming very anti-shoe wearing.
+An emerging cultural ritual, many young Scots keep baskets of slippers by the door for guests or family to wear inside.

 In Ireland, it is very uncommon to take one's shoes off when entering a house, especially for visitors.

 Southern Europe

-In Italy, shoes are customarily removed at the front door upon arrival at home.
-It is uncommon for Italians to go barefoot in the home, however, due to concerns over the spread of dust-borne pathogen.
-Because of this, the use of slippers (commonly referred to as pantofole or ciabatta) in the Italian home has become universal; wool types are worn during the winter and open-toed during the summer.
-However, this does not apply when entering someone else's home, or when welcoming guests at your own home, as, in both cases, wearing shoes is usual and as a sign of respect.
-Furthermore, areas outside the home are considered dirty and thus the use of shoes which fully cover the foot are mandated, harrowing back to the stereotype of the overly-tidy Italian mother and her mammoni children.
+In Italy, shoes are removed at the front door upon arrival at home only in a minority of households, usually under the influence of other cultures, especially northern European or Koreans.
+It is also very uncommon for Italians to go barefoot in the home, as this would leave a greasy residue on the tiled or hardwood floors that are common there.
+Even in the majority of homes that allow shoes indoor, the use of slippers (commonly referred to as pantofole or ciabatte) is extremely common; When entering someone else's home, or when welcoming guests at one's own home, wearing shoes is usual and seen as a sign of respect.
+Furthermore, areas outside the home are considered dirty and thus the use of shoes which fully cover the foot is usually preferred.

 There is no specific standard on footwear in the Spanish or Portuguese home.
-It is commonplace in both countries to enter the home with shoes on.
-Nevertheless, some people in Spain choose to wear slippers.
-In Portugal, it is equally common for people to go barefoot in the home due to the warm weather, cleaner surfaces and proximity to the ocean.
-Generally speaking, the Portuguese and Spaniards usually set their own rules regarding footwear in their own homes, while visitors expect to be given instruction.
+It is commonplace in both countries to remove footwear before entering someone's home.
+Nevertheless, some people in Spain, Portugal and Andorra choose to wear slippers in their own home.
+This may be due to tile flooring being very common and to prevent cold feet.
+It is not uncommon for guests to walk around barefoot or with socks in ones home.
+It is optional to remove shoes and seen as polite to allow guests to have a choice.

 In Greece, it is uncommon to go barefoot in the home.
-When at home it's a personal choice to either wear shoes or slippers, however, the use of slippers (commonly referred to as "pantofles") in one's own home is commonplace.
+When at home, it is a personal choice to either wear shoes or slippers, however, the use of slippers (commonly referred to as "pantofles") in one's own home is commonplace.
 It is not customary to remove one's shoes when visiting another household unless one is asked to do so, and shoes are not removed on any social occasion.
 Shoes are kept on in churches, as well as all other public indoor spaces.

 In Turkey, most people remove their shoes before entering any house.
 Not to remove shoes is a major faux pas for guests, instead slippers are offered.
-Students or employees never remove their shoes before entering their buildings (schools, workplaces, etc.).
-The only practice of removing shoes outside the home is before entering "inside" the mosque; however, people never remove shoes when in a mosque's courtyard or garden.